How many times have you heard something like this:

 However, there comes a time where you’ve got to draw the line and start charging for more.
 This is true with both your content and your services.

 I do a lot for my email subscribers.
 I go above and beyond most marketers to really make sure they’re happy.
 Not only do I answer all of their emails in detail, I don’t mind working with them one on one on a project or to help them make an important decision.
 This takes up a lot of my time, but I know that the money I make from these people will be worth the time spent.

 And I’ll be honest – there is a huge part of me that genuinely enjoys working with and helping people.
 It truly brings me happiness that I do not get elsewhere.

 Every once in a while though there’s someone who wants me to run their entire business for them.
 Not only are they emailing me every time they have a tiny question (which could easily be solved with a Google search) but they want me to fix their screw-ups and do their work.
 I’m not joking, I once had a guy that expected me to write his content for him!

 Screw that.
 Don’t let clients and customers treat you like this.
 Make them pay you.
 If you’re going to take away the most important resource in your life, your time – you should certainly be getting something out of it!

 Anyway, I pointed this guy to my services page where my rates for freelance writing / content creation were at.
 He was honestly appalled that I would dare charge him for my services.
 He let me know right away that I “wasn’t who he thought I was” (clearly a pushover) and that he would be “unsubscribing and unfollowing me.”

 Great!
 That action saved me a countless number of future headaches.
+You must be willing to ‘fire’ your worst subscribers, and celebrate you two parting ways.
 Let’s hope those kind of people leave your site and never come back, because they certainly aren’t worth your time either!